 Companies like Amazon, Walmart, Alibaba, and Zara are leading the path in the use of technology and advanced analytics in managing supply chains.
-Artificial Intelligence (AI) and Machine Learning (ML) are of the hot topics being discussed in the retail world.
+Artificial Intelligence (AI) and Machine Learning (ML) are hot topics being discussed in the retail world.
 Across the globe, whether they are grocery, mass merchant, or fashion, retailers are looking for ways to make faster and smarter decisions using this technology.
 Among the leading applications of AI & ML in planning are forecasting and replenishment processes.

 1. Getting closer to the customer

 This is now part of everyday conversation, and those who are pushing the envelope on that front know it takes more than just getting customer insights reports out of CRM systems.

 In order to turn those insights into actions; delight the customers and ultimately make an impact on the bottom line, companies need smarter and more agile supply chain capabilities.

 For retailers, customer-centric inventory management is the key to maximizing sales potential.
 To do that, they need smarter and more agile forecasting and replenishment systems that can address fluctuations and variances in customer preferences at more and more granular levels.
 For brick and mortar stores, this means getting down to the location level, for e-commerce, this means getting down customer segment and even to the individual customer level.